gladly-team/next-firebase-auth/README.md

 // function within this test suite. import { useUser, withUser } from 'next-firebase-auth'

-// Import your mock AuthUser generator import getMockAuthUser from '../../utils/test-utils/get-mock-auth-user'
+// Import your mock User generator import getMockUser from '../../utils/test-utils/get-mock-auth-user'

 // Mock all of `next-firebase-auth`.
 This is *not* necessary if you set up manual mocks,
 // because Jest will automatically mock the module in every test.